vanus-labs/docs/content/cloud-docs/source/postgres/setup.md

     ![](images/12.png)

-12. Leave Deletion protection unchecked.
-Checking the box prevents you from being able to delete the database.
+12. Leave Deletion protection unchecked; checking the box prevents you from being able to delete the database.
 ![](images/13.png)